The Guide to Toxic and Non-Toxic Cleaning Products

 INGREDIENT PURPOSE AND EFFECTS

-Perchloroethylene (PERC) Purpose: Powerful dry-cleaning solvent
+Perchloroethylene (PERC) Purpose: powerful dry-cleaning solvent

-Effect: Potential carcinogen and neurotoxin
+Effect: potential carcinogen and neurotoxin

-Formaldehyde Purpose: Preservative and disinfectant
+Formaldehyde Purpose: preservative and disinfectant

-Phthalates Purpose: Solvents used in fragrances
+Phthalates Purpose: solvents used in fragrances

-Effect: Endocrine disruptors linked to low fertility in men
+Effect: endocrine disruptors linked to reproductive effects

-Effect: Often contaminated with known carcinogens
+Effect: can be contaminated with carcinogens

-Effect: Skin and lung irritation
+Effect: skin and lung irritation; asthma trigger

 How to avoid side effects while cleaning